 Why is market share important?

-Market share provides companies with a high-level view into their own performance, and can help to benchmark performance against competitors.
+Calculating market share provides companies with a high-level view into their own performance, and can help to benchmark performance against competitors.
 Tracking market share over time also allows businesses to see whether they’re gaining or losing share, and which competitors they need to keep an eye on.
 This gives companies a great starting point to diagnose brand health.

 While standard market share measurements allow for this high level view, in-depth measurements with added consumer context can give additional views of market share, such as whether a company is winning or losing a certain demographic of consumers.
 This ability to dig deeper can help a company identify which opportunities make the most sense to focus on.